pxanthopoulos/DB-Project/README.md

 # Elidek-Database

+This is a project for the Databases class (6th semester, ECE NTUA, 2022).
+It is a full stack application for an organization that funds and controls research projects in Greece.

 <h3> Project Team 72 (el19068, el19084, el19171) </h3>

 * You can find the installation guide in the file named "Final Report". <br></br>